Tommy Widdrington: Southampton

-Born in Newcastle upon Tyne, Widdrington started his career as a Southampton schoolboy trainee at the age of fifteen, having been scouted by the man who brought Alan Shearer to the club, Jack Hixon.
+Born in Newcastle upon Tyne, Widdrington started his career as a Southampton schoolboy trainee at the age of 15, having been scouted by the man who brought Alan Shearer to the club, Jack Hixon.
+Manager Lawrie McMenemy had a Centre of Excellence at Gateshead Stadium, despite the long distance between Southampton and North East England.
 He signed a professional contract with the First Division club in May 1990.
 He enjoyed a short loan spell at Third Division club Wigan Athletic at the start of the 1991–92 season.
-Ian Branfoot handed him his "Saints" debut at Everton on 1 March 1992.
+Ian Branfoot handed him his "Saints" debut at Everton on 1 March 1992, though it was under his successor, Alan Ball, that Widdrington enjoyed regular football.

-A tough, no-nonsense midfield player, he survived some frantic managerial changes to carve out a respectable Premier League career over a four-year period for Southampton.
-He did not become a regular player until the 1994–95 season, when he made 28 league appearances without scoring as the "Saints" finished tenth in the league.
+A tough, no-nonsense midfield player, he survived some frantic managerial changes to carve out a respectable Premier League career over four years for Southampton.
+He did not become a regular player until the 1994–95 season when he made 28 league appearances without scoring as the "Saints" finished tenth in the league.
 He made a further 21 appearances in the 1995–96 season, scoring twice, as the "Saints" narrowly avoided relegation, but still reached the quarter finals of the FA Cup.

 He was not far short of making 100 appearances in total when, in July 1996, Grimsby Town came in with a club record offer of £300,000 – as "Saints" had yet another new manager in Graeme Souness.
-Widdrington decided to accept their terms and headed to Blundell Park.
+Widdrington decided to accept their terms and headed to Blundell Park, turning down rival approaches from Charlton Athletic and Swindon Town as he was convinced by manager Brian Laws's sales pitch.

 Grimsby Town

-Grimsby were a struggling First Division side, and suffered relegation at the end of the 1996–97 campaign, though Widdrington did score a memorable goal past Southend United on the last day of the season.
-They enjoyed an immediate return in 1997–98 after winning the play-off Final against Northampton Town 1–0.
-However injury meant that he missed out on the League Trophy Final victory over AFC Bournemouth at Wembley.
-Widdrington played his last game for the "Mariners" towards the end of the 1998–99 season, when he was loaned out to Port Vale for the final three months of the season.
+Grimsby were a struggling First Division side and Widdrington found a lot of disharmony in the dressing room, with Laws quickly departing.
+Widdrington fell out with Laws replacement, Alan Buckley, though he still enjoyed his time at the club.
+Grimsby suffered relegation at the end of the 1996–97 campaign, although Widdrington did score a memorable goal past Southend United on the last day of the season.
+They enjoyed an immediate return in 1997–98 after winning the play-off final against Northampton Town 1–0.
+However, injury meant that he missed out on the Football League Trophy final victory over AFC Bournemouth at Wembley.
+Widdrington played his last game for the "Mariners" towards the end of the 1998–99 season when he was loaned out to Port Vale for the final three months of the season.